chef/chef-web-docs/chef_master/source/api_chef_server.rst

 .. tag plugin_knife_using_authenticated_requests

-A knife plugin can be used to make authenticated API requests to the Chef server using the following methods:
+A knife plugin can be used to make authenticated API requests to the Chef Infra Server using the following methods:

 .. list-table::
    :widths: 60 420